Do People Live On Catalina Island?

 Catalina Island By The Numbers

-Though only 22 miles from Newport Beach, the island has a vibe all its own.
+Though only 22 miles from Newport Beach, the island has a vibe.

 Here’s a snapshot of who inhabits Catalina:

-While tourism drives this coastal escape, Catalina also maintains vibrant year-round communities, keeping island life humming.
+While tourism drives this coastal escape, Catalina maintains vibrant year-round communities, humming island life.

 Cost Of Living On Catalina Island (Avalon)